ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

 = Risk Modelling
 #image("assets/rwhrisktabl2.png", width: 77%, height: 30%, fit: "contain")
 #image("assets/rwhriskcurve1.png", width: 77%, height: 30%, fit: "contain")

+= Content from APSC100 (TODO PUT MORE)
+== Stakeholders / Salience
+/ Power: stakeholder's ability to influence a project / Legitimacy: stakeholder's *moral* or *legal* right to have a say in a project / Urgency: how critical or time sensitive a stakeholder perceives their needs in a project to be

+Primary stakeholders: has all 3 \
+Secondary stakeholders: has 2 \
+Tertiary: has 1 \
+Non stakeholder: 0 \
+\
+Note: stakeholder salience can change over time

+=== Needs
+/ Needs: capture teh wants and wishes of thes takeholders and the things that will increase/decrease stakeholder satisfaction / Expressed needs: needs stakeholders are aware of and freely share (usually through consultations) / Latent needs: needs stakeholders might not be aware of / Threshold needs: needs stakeholders expect but dont mentioned

+== Target Design Specifications
+/ Requirements: collection of min. thresholds our design must achieve to satisfy stakeholders / Evaluation criteria: attributes of importance to stakeholders that determines satisfaction beyond min requirements

+== Validation and Verification
+/ Validation: ensuring correct design specfications
+  - are we solving the correct problem?
+/ Verification: check solution meets requirements and maximizes overall stakeholder satisfaction
+  - did we solve the problem correctly?

 = Other things mentioned